 To Jefferson and his supporters in the rising Democratic-Republican (or Republican) opposition, building the strong national government favored by Adams’s Federalist Party meant trampling on the rights of states and individuals, and destroying the revolutionary freedom on which the nation had been founded.

 At the time, there was no popular vote, and no separate ballots for presidential and vice presidential candidates.
 Electors from each of the 16 states in the Union each cast two votes; the candidate who received the most votes became president, while the runner-up became vice president.
 This undeniably flawed system had led to Jefferson becoming Adams’s VP in 1796, after losing the nation’s first contested presidential race by just three electoral votes.

-In the 1800 election—a drawn-out battle between two starkly different visions of America’s future—it would cause an outright constitutional crisis.
+The 1800 election—a drawn-out battle between two starkly different visions of America’s future—would cause an outright constitutional crisis.

 A Historic Tie Between Jefferson and Burr

 Voting in 1800 took place over a period of months, and the campaign, which was largely fought in the nation’s partisan press, got really nasty.
 Republican newspaper editor James Callender notoriously accused Adams of having a “hideous hermaphroditical character,” while a Federalist writer named “Burleigh” claimed that if Jefferson won, “murder, robbery, rape, adultery, and incest, will openly be taught and practiced.”

 By mid-December 1800, it was clear Jefferson and his running mate, Aaron Burr, had beaten out the Federalist ticket of Adams and Charles Cotesworth Pinckney.
 But there was a problem: At least one Republican elector had been expected to withhold his vote from Burr to allow Jefferson to come out ahead.
 None of them did, and each man had received exactly 73 electoral votes.

 A Federalist Plot to Thwart Jefferson